 To say it in SAP language the two new types of nodes (Aggregation and Projection) is to simplify modeling in SAP BW/4HANA.
 But what can we do with it?
 With the Aggregation Node we can aggregate key figure values in the target structure of the Composite Provider.
 This is similar to the functionality which is already provided in the SAP HANA Calculation View.
 But we have in the Composite Provider less aggregation types than in a SAP HANA Calculation View.

-The Projection Node is mainly there to define the output structre and add a filter on a specific part provider.
+The Projection Node is mainly there to define the output structure and add a filter on a specific part provider.

 SQL Filter